ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/exam-prep-enhanced-course/README.md

   - High availability
     - means designing systems that are available and operational at all times
     - Designing for MINIMAL downtime
-  - Fault Tolernace
+  - Fault Tolerance
     - means designing systems that can continue to operate in the event of a failure
     - Designing for ZERO downtime
-  - Disater Recovery
+  - Diaster Recovery
     - Designing for systems to OPERATE THROUGH a disaster

 - Scaling